Vadims06/ospfwatcher/README.md

 *Summary: `10.10.10.1` detected that metric of `192.168.13.0/24` internal stub network changed from `10` to `12` at `2023-01-01T00:00:00Z` in area 0*

 ### Listen-only mode.
 XDP in action.
-If, for some reason, an extra network is advertised from Watcher, this announcement will be dropped.
+If for some reason an extra network is advertised from Watcher, this announcement will be dropped.
 Lab schema: there are two wireshark sessions on the interfaces before (on the left side) and after (on the right side) XDP filter.
 ![](./docs/FRR_Watcher_Wireshark.png)
 This examples shows that `8.8.8.8` prefix was redistributed on Watcher and added into its announcement, but it was dropped by XDP and eventually didn't reach the network.